Kootenai River water or watershed scenery in Montana

 Primary flow and tailwater planning reach for this report.

-Libby to Troy corridor
+Libby to Troy area

 USFS and public access context for big-river floats and bank plans.